 The total compensation package available for the Vice President, Scientific and Medical Affairs of Cipher includes a cash bonus and a long-term component including stock options and RSUs.
-For the fiscal year 2019, Dr. Gajewczyk was awarded \$98,784 as a cash bonus, 64,819 stock options and 90,747 RSUs based on the annual incentive plan of the Corporation.
-For the fiscal year 2020, Dr. Gajewczyk was awarded a cash bonus of \$10,939, 4,435 stock options and 6,210 RSUs based on the annual incentive plan of the Corporation.
-In March 2022, Dr. Gajewczyk was awarded \$14,495 as a cash bonus, 46,319 stock options and 23,772 RSUs based on the annual incentive plan of the Corporation
+On March 16, 2023, Dr. Gajewczyk was awarded \$12,552 as a cash bonus, 2,845 stock options and 3,928 RSUs based on the annual incentive plan of the Corporation.